 On July 15, 2021, the FDA’s Advisory Committee met to review Roxadustat’s new-drug application and revealed that the drug’s issues were even worse than Defendants had previously represented.
 The Committee voted virtually unanimously against approval for Roxadustat for any patient population, even with a “Black Box” warning.
 On this news, trading in FibroGen stock was halted on July 15, 2021, and the following day, the Company’s stock price plummeted over 42%, from $24.84 per share to $14.35 per share on July 16, 2021.
 All told, the revelations about FibroGen’s fraud eviscerated the Company’s stock price by over 75% from its class period high, wiping out billions in market capitalization.

-On August 30, 2021, the Honorable Edward M. Chen appointed the Employees’ Retirement System of the City of Baltimore, the City of Philadelphia Board of Pensions and Retirement, and the Plymouth County Retirement Association (collectively, the “Retirement Systems”) as Lead Plaintiffs and Saxena White as Lead Counsel in the consolidated action.
-In selecting lead counsel, Judge Chen noted that “Saxena White has recovered hundreds of millions of dollars for plaintiffs in securities cases over the past decade,” and noted its “diverse makeup” as a federally certified woman- and minority-owned firm.
-Moreover, Judge Chen determined that the Retirement Systems’ sophistication, litigation experience, fiduciary responsibilities to their beneficiaries, and rigorous vetting process for counsel strongly imply that they “are capable of overseeing the litigation and their proposed lead counsel in an independent manner.”
+On August 30, 2021, the Court consolidated multiple related actions into one case and appointed the Employees’ Retirement System of the City of Baltimore, the City of Philadelphia Board of Pensions and Retirement, and the Plymouth County Retirement Association as Lead Plaintiffs and Saxena White as Lead Counsel..
+The Court specifically noted that “Saxena White has recovered hundreds of millions of dollars for plaintiffs in securities cases over the past decade,” and noted its “diverse makeup” as a federally certified woman- and minority-owned firm.
+Moreover, the Court determined that the Retirement Systems’ sophistication, litigation experience, fiduciary responsibilities to their beneficiaries, and rigorous vetting process for counsel strongly implied that they were “capable of overseeing the litigation and their proposed lead counsel in an independent manner.”